The Ins and Outs of Backfilling Positions for Your Small Business

 So, how do small businesses cope with the temporary unavailability of mission-critical staff?

 Backfilling ensures continuity of work processes, minimizing costly disruptions and possible downtimes.
-You may backfill when an employee is:
+You may backfill position when an employee is:

-- Ill or on vacation: When a worker goes on a holiday or is sick, they may leave a skill gap that only backfilling can address.
+When a worker goes on a holiday or is sick, they may leave a skill gap that only backfilling can address.
 Managerial positions and specialties are prone to that problem because employers do not usually build strategic redundancies for these roles.

-- Terminated: If an employee is terminated or quits their job, backfilling can produce a short-term or even permanent replacement.
+If an employee is terminated or quits their job, backfilling can produce a short-term or even permanent replacement.

 Backfilling may involve contingency planning before the need to fill a vacancy arises in your organization.
 The following strategies can help:

-- Pinpoint at-risk positions/employees: Identify roles that have no redundancies.
+Identify roles that have no redundancies.
 Typical scenarios would include a small business with only one certified accountant, a web development company with just one PHP programmer, or a restaurant with only one qualified head chef.
 Likewise, identify positions that are likely to fall vacant soon, such as when an employee has announced that they or their partner is pregnant, or you’re considering firing a worker due to incompetence.

-- Develop a skills database: Recording the skills of each member of your workforce helps satisfy a backfill demand as soon as it comes up.
+Recording the skills of each member of your workforce helps satisfy a backfill demand as soon as it comes up.
 The database makes it easy to compare the available skills with the required abilities at any point in time.
 For example, an employee who has left sales for another department may still have the competencies needed to fill a vacant position in the sales department in the future.

-- Cross-train: Cross-training employees help develop some in-house redundancies in readiness for backfilling when a worker goes on a vacation or extended leave.
+Cross-training employees help develop some in-house redundancies in readiness for backfilling when a worker goes on a vacation or extended leave.
 You could cross-train salespeople in contact center roles (and vice versa), for instance.
 Training subordinates for superior responsibilities, such as managerial roles, can also work.

-- Outsourcing: You may need to hire a contract replacement to backfill in case of extended employee absence, for example, due to parental leave or severe sickness/injury.
+You may need to hire a contract replacement to backfill in case of extended employee absence, for example, due to parental leave or severe sickness/injury.

 Backfilling Benefits and Alternatives